 For reasons of safety, other than the microwave provided by the college, cooking equipment of any other kind is not allowed to be used outside of community kitchens, including in student rooms.
-This includes hot plates, toaster ovens, coffee makers, hot pots, immersion heaters, pressure cookers, fry pans, etc. Bathroom sink drains are not designed for food waste and as such dishes should only be washed in the community kitchen sinks.
+This includes hot plates, toaster ovens, coffee makers, hot pots, immersion heaters, pressure cookers, fry pans, etc. Bathroom sink drains are not designed for food waste and as such dishes should only be washed in the community kitchen sinks; additionally dishwashing and laundry machines are prohibited.